Plante Moran Realpoint guides nonprofit client’s real estate strategy

 For this nonprofit organization, which offers financial tools and programs to assist individuals and small businesses in Southeast Michigan, real estate has a significant impact on its mission.
 Each of AAS’s more than 20 office locations must be strategically located to promote its reach across Detroit and the surrounding communities.

-In early 2016, AAS engaged the Plante Moran Cresa (PMC) team to assist in evaluating its real estate portfolio, which includes a headquarters, permanent satellite offices, and temporary locations.
+In early 2016, AAS engaged the Plante Moran Realpoint (PMR), formerly Plante Moran Cresa team to assist in evaluating its real estate portfolio, which includes a headquarters, permanent satellite offices, and temporary locations.
 Vice President Adam Burgess and I, as the leaders on the project, helped AAS evaluate its current locations in order to achieve four important real estate goals:

 - Maximize efficiencies across the portfolio